 Trade secrets are among the most critical yet often overlooked assets of any organization.
 They aren’t always as sophisticated as proprietary software or as famously secret as Coca-Cola’s formula.
 A trade secret can be as seemingly innocuous as a customer list, business strategy, policy manual or pricing sheet.

-When looking to protect yours, the first line of defense should be following the advice of your attorney.
 But your HR staff and policies can also play critical supporting roles in stopping trade secrets from walking out the door.

 For starters, create an internal employee policy dealing with the care and keeping of confidential information.
 Only those needing access to trade secrets should be able to get to them.